neverRare/butter/doc/idea.md

 newtype Point(a: Num, b: Num);
 ```

-They won't have trait implementation by default and each field can have its own visibility (for structural struct, every field is public).
+They won't have trait implementation by default and each field can have its own visibility (for structural record, every field is public).